 The Journey Student Rewards card has no foreign transaction fee, like the Discover card.
 But the Journey card is also a Visa, which has more acceptance worldwide than Discover.
 So the Journey card might be more useful if you’re studying abroad.

-The Capital One card is less rewarding than the Discover it for Students card, and the benefits aren’t quite as good either.
+The Capital One card is less rewarding than the Discover it for Students card, although the benefits are superior.
 But if you can’t qualify for the Discover card, this is a good second pick to work on improving your credit.